-In this guide, specialist accountants Intouch Accounting, explain that whilst you can borrow money from your company, you should be aware of the tax implications of doing so.
+In this guide, specialist accountants Intouch Accounting, explain that while you can borrow money from your company, you should be aware of the tax implications of doing so.

 You may be taxed on the benefit

-If, overall, the amount you owe is more than £10,000 and is either interest-free or at an interest rate that is lower than an officially published rate (2.50% from April 2017 onwards) then you will incur a taxable benefit in kind.
+If overall, the amount you owe is more than £10,000 and is either interest-free or at an interest rate that is lower than an officially published rate (2% for the 2022/23 tax year) then you will incur a taxable benefit in kind.

 The value of the benefit in kind is calculated according to HMRC rules and is reported on form P11D after the end of the tax year.
 The value of the benefit in kind is added to your personal income and taxable at your highest rate of income tax.